 Q: Why is this change necessary?

 Towns in similar situations who are committed to the safety of residents and visitors have made or are making similar changes - this includes Malmesbury, Devizes and Bradford on Avon where the changes to road layout have been far more extensive.
 Type 'high street social distancing' into your web browser for a long list of further examples.
 Our High Street includes a mixture of shops and hospitality businesses and can get busy with pedestrians on sunny days, holidays and at weekends.
 Many of our businesses have to limit the numbers of people inside to operate safely, which may involve queues building up outside (e.g. to wait for takeaways).
 Sadly we have already lost Sarsens and WJs, two of our pubs remained closed all summer, and we don't want to see others closing too.
 For some businesses with smaller premises, or awkward layouts, redesigning the interior to allow for social distancing measures would mean their business just might not be vialble given that hospitality outlets need to employ several staff - jobs for local people.
 Providing space on the pavement for café tables will help make up for the losses inside as well as providing an outdoor option for customers who may feel safer dining out of doors.

 Q: Why are you removing 12 free parking spaces?

 The intention of this scheme is not to do away with free parking - we know how much this is valued by residents, visitors and businesses alike.
 The changes are temporary, will be reviewed, and reinstated when either businesses tell us they no longer need them, or the guidelines about the public health risk from COVID19 mean they are no longer warranted.
-The Town Council receives an allocation of free parking days from Wiltshire Council each year and is delighted to be able to offer compensatory free parking in George Lane car park on Fridays, enabling people to stay longer than the 30 minute spaces allow.
+The Town Council receives an allocation of free parking days from Wiltshire Council each year and was delighted to be able to offer compensatory free parking in George Lane car park on Fridays last Autumn, enabling people to stay longer than the 30 minute spaces allow.

 Q: Why aren't the pavements being extended along the whole of the High Street?